orassayag/crawler/README.md

 4. Make sure the Mongo database is installed and configured properly.
 5. Run the script by 'npm start' in the terminal and let the magic begin :).

-In the terminal: 'npm start'.
+In the terminal run: 'npm start'.

-Happy testing! :)
+Happy testing! :).

 ### Prerequisites